HGVSnomenclature/hgvs-nomenclature/docs/recommendations/protein/deletion.md

 - a **nonsense** variant, a variant changing an amino acid to a translation termination (stop) codon, is described as a **substitution** (`p.Trp26Ter` or `p.Trp26*`; see [Substitution](substitution.md)).
   A nonsense variant is not described as a [Deletion](deletion.md) of the C-terminal end of the protein (e.g., `p.Trp26_Arg1623del`).
 - variants extending the amino acid sequence at the C-terminal end with one or more amino acids, are described as an [Extension](extension.md).
-- deletions at the DNA or RNA level that
+- deletions on the DNA or RNA level that
     - introduce an **immediate** translation termination (stop) codon, are described as a nonsense variant.
     - encode an open reading frame which **after** the deleted sequence shifts to another reading frame, are described as a [frameshift](frameshift.md).